 - Auteur License: The runaway success of The Sixth Sense granted him the ability to make his quirky films without hindrance until his second straight flop resulted in his license being revoked.
 Nickelodeon supposedly gave him one for The Last Airbender, but then he went and lost it.

 - Biography/Mockumentary: Sci-Fi Network made one of him.
 It was weird.
 Highlights included a near-death experience from drowning (which may explain why Unbreakable, Lady in the Water, and Signs all have lakes and rivers as a motif), that most of his films are set within fifty miles of each other, and that pictures with him in it had some odd light distortion.

 - Color Motif: His films often use bright colors like red and yellow to emphasize the supernatural or otherwise scary or shocking elements in a scene.
 This is particularly noticeable in Unbreakable (which also uses the colors green and purple to isolate Bruce Willis and Samuel L. Jackson).

 - Creator Cameo: Shyamalan is noteworthy for appearing in his own movies.
 With the exception of Lady in the Water,note he tends to portray either villainous characters or characters who have a negative (or negligible) impact on the protagonist.

 - Dull Surprise: In most of his films the goal has been to make the characters low-key and avoid overacting at all costs.
 From The Happening on, he has instead taken this trope, and it's become ripe for parody how often characters in his movies talk in hushed voices with low tones.

 - I See Dead People: Trope title comes from a line from The Sixth Sense.

 - Lampshade Hanging: He lampshades his common theme of twist endings in Unbreakable, where the young Elijah's mother gives him a comic book and tells him, "They say this one has a surprise ending."

 - He does this in Lady in the Water:Farber: Why, you're not a dog at all.
 My God.
 This is like a moment from a horror movie.
-It is precisely the moment where the mutation or beast will attempt to kill an unlikeable side character.
+It is precisely the moment where the mutation or beast will attempt to kill an unlikable side character.